attackgithub/honey/README.md

 # How to execute HUE (root)

-    INFO: Do not realy execute it HUE on your computer, it is very dangerous and you will not restore your data!
+    INFO: Do not realy execute HUE on your computer, it is very dangerous and you will not restore your data!

 > honey